Skip to main content

 environment - not indexed3500ms3500ms3500ms4700ms

-Restricting encoded queries in this way might sound heavy-handed, but in most use cases the caller of squid by arc46 is coming from a peripheral system that has little to nothing to do with ServiceNow other than that it needs data.
+Restricting encoded queries in this way might sound heavy-handed, but in most use cases the caller of squid is coming from a peripheral system that has little to nothing to do with ServiceNow other than that it needs data.
 The caller will probably neither know nor notice any negative impact he or she is causing.

 We however recognize that there may be valid use cases when these operators are necessary and useful.
 Configurations therefore have a property Restrict Encoded Query that is set to true on all predefined configurations.
 If this property is set to true the following operators are NOT allowed.
 If you wish to allow these operators, create a new configuration and set the Restrict Encoded Query to false.